andyjchan/andyjchan/README.md

-## Name : Jechan An
+## Name : Jechan An.
 ## Affiliated: AI/SW department of Gachon University
 I am learning how to use GitHub through open source SW class.
-I am planning to study programming hard and upload various repositories.
+I am planning to study programming hard and upload various projects.
 Thank you!

 <!--
 **andyjchan/andyjchan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.